 With their unique health benefits, it’s not surprising that medium chain triglycerides (MCTs) have become a staple of many diets.
 However, as is the case for many other supplements, the increasing popularity of MCTs has given rise to plenty of confusion and misinformation as well.

-To dispel these myths and uncover the truth about MCTs, we decided to put together a comprehensive guide that will answer your questions, clear up the confusion, and give you some practical suggestions on how you can use them to boost your results.
+To dispel these myths and uncover the truth about MCTs and MCT oil dosage, we decided to put together a comprehensive guide that will answer your questions, clear up the confusion, and give you some practical suggestions on how you can use them to boost your results.

 If you’d like to jump around to different sections of this lengthy post, feel free to use our clickable table of contents:

 - Potential Side Effects and Concerns with MCT Consumption

 - What Are MCTs?

 - What Are Long Chain Triglycerides?
 MCTs vs. LCTs

 - What Are Short Chain Fatty Acids?
 MCTs vs. SCFAs